 - All visitors (see Special user types) may access the MIT Libraries' open stack collections, government depository material, Distinctive Collections, and the Library Storage Annex (see below).

 - Access restrictions apply during exam periods in December and May (see Library Hours for dates).

-- Public access to Barton, the MIT Libraries’ online catalog, is at http://libraries.mit.edu/barton.
+- Public access to Search Our Collections, the MIT Libraries’ online catalog, is at https://libraries.mit.edu/search-collections.